hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 <img src="../img/web_summary_tsne.png" width="800">
 </p>

+Later in the workshop we will spend more time on the intricacies of clustering.
+The requirements for this QC report would be to see clear separation of cells into groups with defined clusters - representing different cell types.

 **Top Features by Cluster**

 This table shows the log2 fold-change and p-value for each gene and cluster after a differential expression analysis is run.